 - Fairly reviewing and rendering decisions on applications for exemption of real property taxes.

-The Revenue Collection Division (RCD) of DTA is headed by Scott Sizemore, Director, Revenue Collection Division.
+The Revenue Collection Division (RCD) of DTA is headed by Scott Sizemore, Director.
 This division is responsible for:

 - Producing and delivering all tax bills and informational inserts to citizen and commercial taxpayers for all tax types.